 Charges are fees added to a loan, like late fees and convenience fees.
-Charges can be assessed in many ways, suiting your companies' needs and purposes.
+In LMS, they can be assessed in many ways, suiting your companies' needs and purposes.
 This article will briefly go over how LoanPro can help you manage charges on a loan.

 If you already feel comfortable with charges and how they are used in the software, you can move on to logging a charge.

 Lending companies will typically have a variety of fees that they charge on loans.
 Some charges are used universally by lenders whereas others are more specific to certain lending operations.
-Whichever fee you want to assess, LoanPro has a couple of tools that helps fees fit into your company's needs smoothly and efficiently.
+Whichever fee you want to assess, LoanPro has tools that help fees fit into your company's needs.